Introduction to Installing Skylar One

 You can configure an agent to communicate with either the Message Collector or the Compute Cluster.

-The following minimum agent versions are required for SL1 12.1.1 and later: Windows version 131; Linux version 174; AIX version 180; and Solaris version 180.
-Users who require agent-based log collection on a device with a Windows agent or a Linux agent must have the minimum Windows agent (131), or for a Linux agent (174).
-ScienceLogic recommends that users perform an upgrade, if they do not have the minimum required agent versions, via the Upgrade button on the Agent page in the current user interface, or by downloading and upgrading the agent manually.
+Users who require agent-based log collection on a device with a Windows agent or a Linux agent must have the minimum Windows agent or Linux agent version.
+If you do not have the minimum required agent versions, ScienceLogic recommends that you upgrade using the Upgrade button on the Agents page (Devices > Agents), or by downloading and upgrading the agent manually.
+For more information, see the section on Upgrading an Agent.

 Third-Party Software